 1. Ashwagandha (Withania somnifera)

-It also increases stamina, boosts energy levels, and enhances cognitive function especially in children with memory deficit and old age people with memory loss.
+It also increases stamina, boosts energy levels, and enhances cognitive function, especially in children with memory deficits and old age people with memory loss.
 Ashwagandha also contains anti-inflammatory and anti-arthritic properties which can be useful in cases of both types of arthritis, rheumatoid and osteoarthritis.3

-One of our best selling product Addiction Killer contains Ashwagandha as one of its key ingredients
+One of our selling products Addiction Killer contains Ashwagandha as one of its key ingredients

 Health Benefits of Ashwagandha